kjkrol/jackson-mappers-wrapper/README.md

 # Overview

-Projects provides two wrappers on jackson mappers for converting between Java objects (instances of JDK provided core classes, beans), and matching constructs (like JSON or XML). <br/>
+Projects provides wrappers on jackson mappers for converting between Java objects (instances of JDK provided core classes, beans), and matching constructs (like JSON, XML or YAML). <br/>
 Those wrappers limit the set of functionality to two main methods:

   - serialize